MattRoss34/spring-cloud-config/README.md

 #### Cloud Config Client Fail Fast

-If you need configuration loading to throw an error when it can't reach the cloud config server, set the bootstrap property `spring.cloud.config.fail-fast: true`.
+If you need spring-cloud-config to throw an error when it can't reach the cloud config server, set the bootstrap property `spring.cloud.config.fail-fast: true`.
+Combine this with enabling retry (see below) to provide some resiliency to your cloud configuration retrieval.

+#### Cloud Config Client Retry

+If you'd like spring-cloud-config to retry connecting to your cloud config server after a failure, set the bootstrap property `spring.cloud.config.retry.enabled: true`, in addition to setting `fail-fast` to true (see above).
+When retry is enabled, spring-cloud-config will retry the config server connection based on the retry configuration you provide, or based on the default configuration.
+Below are the retry properties and their defaults.
+See the API specs further down for details.

+- `spring.cloud.config.retry.enabled`: false
+- `spring.cloud.config.retry.max-attempts`: 6
+- `spring.cloud.config.retry.max-interval`: 1500 (ms)
+- `spring.cloud.config.retry.initial-interval`: 1000 (ms)
+- `spring.cloud.config.retry.multiplier`: 1.1

 ## API
 ### `load` function